 “You have no choice,” he snapped back.
 “I’ve decided.”

 “Have you?”
-Relaine asked angrily.
+Relaine growled.
 She normally behaved with far more reservation in Baldur’s presence, but being denied an opportunity to associate with rebel leadership while they were effectively a captive audience obviously infuriated her.

 “If Relaine wants—” Lapis began.

-Baldur slammed his hand on the desk, hard enough it violently shook.
+Baldur slammed his hand on the desk, hard enough it rocked up on two legs.
 His face turned an ugly shade of purple.
-“I told you you’re going to serve, and you’re going to serve, Lapis!” he shouted.
+“I told you that you’re going to serve, and you’re going to serve, Lapis!” he shouted.
 “You’re going to see Selda about how to behave while you do.
-There’s going to be nobles visiting, and you’re not going to embarrass me!”
+There’s going to be nobles visiting, and you will not embarrass me!”

 Ah.
 He found Relaine embarrassing enough to keep her from serving.
 Interesting.
 And she and Whitley, by suffering his bullying, apparently fit his idea of sufficiently subservient.
 He would have them fill wine glasses and serve meat to overly self-impressed leaders without worrying they might act inappropriately.

 Relaine sat back, contemplating the headman with a thoughtful glower.
 Lapis had no doubt, she would make certain the visitors understood she would accommodate any requests, especially if they were noble.
 Baldur could not keep her completely sequestered while the elite visited, and she would take advantage of the opportunity.